patstockwell/idea_factory/README.md

 ### local chicken eggs
 - An online place to search for producers in your area.
 Swap vegetables, eggs, offer surplus food to your neighbours.

+### coffee art shazam
+- Take a photo of your latte art and the app will return an image that best matches the contours of the art